gwenshap/DBD-Oracle/README.win32.txt

 The preferred method of getting DBD::Oracle is to use a pre-built version from the ActiveState repository, which can be installed with PPM.

-Compiling and installing DBD::Oracle 1.18 on a windows 2000 professional or XP OS for use with Oracle instantClient ver 10.2.0.1 & 10.1.0.5 or Oracle XE requires only a few downloads and a minimal number of environment setting.
+Compiling and installing DBD::Oracle 1.18 or later on a windows 2000 professional or XP OS for use with Oracle instantClient ver 10.2.0.1 & 10.1.0.5 or Oracle XE requires only a few downloads and a minimal number of environment setting.
 The procedures below were tested on a clean Windows platform having no Oracle or other development environment installed.